In 1857, Joaquim Nabuco's father wrote a letter denouncing the slave trade.

 Rio de Janeiro, September 19, 1853.

 The letter, dated September 19, 1857, was signed by José Thomaz Nabuco de Araújo, then Minister of Justice of the Empire of Brazil.
-In it, the minister informs the provincial authorities about ships suspected of participating in the illegal trafficking of Africans, even after the enactment of the Eusébio de Queirós Law (1850), which had officially prohibited the importation of enslaved people.
+In it, the minister informs provincial authorities about ships suspected of participating in the illegal trafficking of Africans, even after the promulgation of the Eusébio de Queirós Law (1850), which had officially prohibited the importation of enslaved people.
 The tone of the letter is administrative and legal, requesting greater vigilance and strict enforcement of the law against those involved in this clandestine trade.